PanagiotisCh00/ticket-price-prediction/README.md

 # Ticket-price-prediction
-This repository included a group project i participate din University of Cyprus for the course data mining on the web.
-We synthesised a system to predict the price of ticket planes using a dataset from MachineHack
+This repository included a group project i participated in University of Cyprus for the course "Data Mining on the Web".
+We synthesised a system to predict the price of ticket planes using a dataset from MachineHack.
+We analysed the data to select the most useful columns, preprocessed the data (One Hot Encoding, Cyclical Transformation) and in the end we tested a variety of machine learning algorithms and features to find the best.